IshanShirodkar/CourseX/README.md

 ## Contributing
-If you would like to contribute to Sorting Visualizer, please follow these steps:
+If you would like to contribute to CourseX, please follow these steps:

 Fork the repository